mattheww/gomill/gomill_docs/gtp_extensions.rst

 .. the other extensions, not used by the ringmaster, are:
-.. - gomill-savesgf
+.. - gomill-savesgf (kgs_proxy.py)
-.. - gomill-passthrough
+.. - gomill-passthrough (proxies in general, I suppose)